 Represented a U.K. asset management firm in connection with its acquisition of a U.S. venture capital and private equity firm.

-Represented the majority shareholder in connection with the sale of an E.U.-based telecommunications carrier.
+Represented the majority shareholder in connection with its sale of an E.U.-based telecommunications carrier.

 Represented an Italian apparel company in connection with the formation of a U.K. joint venture with a U.S. apparel company.

-Represented a publicly traded Italian corporation in connection with its acquisition of several U.S. corporations.
+Represented a publicly traded Italian corporation in connection with its acquisition of multiple U.S. corporations.

 Represented a Swiss corporation in connection with the restructuring of its U.S. operations.